Television Centre, London: Helios statue

+Atomic Dots

+Affectionately known as the Atomic Dots, the 26 white circular disks attached to the exterior façade of Studio 1 are among the building's most recognisable architectural details, becoming a defining visual element of the BBC and appearing on countless television broadcasts.
+They form a geometric grid of three rows, which run the span of the large and otherwise unadorned rectangular red brick facade.
+Conceived as a functional as well as an aesthetic feature, each disk is backlit and clearly illuminated at night.
+Their colloquial nickname arose due to the mid-century modern design cues that are evocative of the atomic age.
+Designer Arthur Hayes developed the pattern by experimenting with a scale foam model, using drawing pins to explore their placement.
+Hayes also designed the original lettering positioned above the facade, a typography that was then incorporated across the complex.

+John Piper mosaic

+In the main entrance lobby is a large mosaic mural designed by John Piper that was installed ahead of the opening of the building in 1960.
+Piper worked with Dennis M. Williams on its manufacture and installation.
+Measuring 7.6 metres by 4.2 metres, it extends over the full width of the west wall.
+Thousands of glost-fired ceramic tesserae combine to create a multicoloured abstract design that mirrors the mid-century modern design aesthetic seen elsewhere around the building.

 Listed status

 The development of the Westfield shopping centre nearby led to a sharp rise in property prices and placed the Television Centre under threat.
 In February 2008, with an amendment in November, English Heritage requested listed status for the scenery workshop, the canteen block adjoining the Blue Peter Garden, and the central building.
 Previously, under a longstanding deal between the BBC and English Heritage the building was not listed to allow the BBC to make changes necessary in a broadcasting centre.
 In return, the BBC agreed that if it left, the fabric of the building would be restored to its mid-1960s state, and English Heritage would list notable features.

 On 17 June 2009 the Central Ring of the building and Studio 1, noting in particular the John Piper mosaic, central drum with its mosaic tiles, the Huxley-Jones gilded statue of Helios, full-height glazing of the stair and original clock in the Central Ring, received Grade II listed status from the Department for Culture, Media and Sport.
 The 'atomic dots' and name of Studio 1, and the cantilevered porch on its exterior were noted as important architectural features of that building.
 The department did not consider the other buildings, including all other studios, scenery block and canteen of sufficient special interest to warrant listing.
 Making the protection announcement, the architecture minister Barbara Follett noted that it was where Doctor Who, Fawlty Towers and Blue Peter were made: "It has been a torture chamber for politicians, and an endless source of first-class entertainment for the nation—sometimes both at the same time."